Toby7658/History-Onics/README.md

 ## Maps

-Maps have been incorporated on to each Visit Page, under each county seperately.
+Maps have been incorporated onto each Visit Page, under each county separately.
 The maps are responsive on all screens, however, must be clicked within the middle of the map for small mobile devices (eg. iPhone 5).
-Otherwise, all maps will open and respond to 'View Larger Map' where indicated on map.
-Maps will also be responsive when clicked anywhere on map for all screens.
+Otherwise, all maps will open and respond to 'View Larger Map' where indicated on the map.
+Maps will also be responsive when clicked anywhere on the map for all screens.
 Maps are sourced by accessing:

 * [Google Maps](https://www.google.com/maps/@52.8603236,-9.6709686,9z)

 [Back to top](<#Table-of-Contents>)

 ## Contact Us
-The contact page is a simple structure which allows the user to provide required and non-required information.
+The contact page is a simple structure that allows the user to provide required and non-required information.
 The required elements are indicated by * after the element name.
-This includes First Name, Last Name, Email.
+This includes First Name, Last Name, and Email.
 The phone and query box are not set as required.
-The email element must be correctly formatted so as to be accepted.
+The email element must be correctly formatted to be accepted.
-The query box is the only aspect which has a placeholder to provide further instruction to the user.
-This page is accessable via the navigation menu on a wide screen and Hamburger Bar via a smaller device.
+The query box is the only aspect that has a placeholder to provide further instruction to the user.
+This page is accessible via the navigation menu on a wide screen and Hamburger Bar via a smaller device.

 [Back to top](<#Table-of-Contents>)

 ## Form Submission
 The form submission page is presented upon the user submitting a query via the contact page.
-This page has access to a navigational menu/hamburger-bar and Logo which will bring the user back to previous pages of the site.
+This page has access to a navigational menu/hamburger bar and Logo which will bring the user back to previous pages of the site.
 A message is in place acknowledging receipt of the query.
-A submit button is also inplace to allow the user to bring them back to the home page.
+A submit button is also in place to allow the user to bring them back to the home page.

 ![Button back for mobile](./assets/images/documentation/submit-button-submit-page-mobile.jpg)